BND Hamburger Icon

 Data privacy and security

-The European Union’s General Data Protection Regulation is coming ashore.
+The European Union’s General Data Protection Regulation has come ashore.
 California adopted its own version of a consumer data privacy law, the California Consumer Privacy Act.
 These laws aim to protect consumer data collected by companies by imposing rules about transparency, data sharing and consumer data management.

-“Small businesses are getting requests from big companies asking them how they’re complying with rigorous cybersecurity rules, and that’s been a challenge,” Trabold said.
+“Small businesses are getting requests from big companies asking them how they’re complying with rigorous cybersecurity rules, and that’s been a challenge,” explained Mike Trabold, a former compliance director at Paychex.
 “A lot of SMBs [are] not always well suited to comply with [these rules].”

-As states and cities adopt more data privacy and security measures, businesses will have to become increasingly aware of each measure in jurisdictions where they do business.
-These laws typically cover the users in a given region, so even if your company doesn’t operate there, it will be on the hook for any user data it collects from IP addresses in that location.
+Nineteen states, including Virginia, Delaware, Indiana, Iowa, Kentucky, Maryland, Minnesota, Nebraska and Colorado, have enacted similar comprehensive data privacy laws as of June 2024.
+As states and cities adopt more data privacy and security measures, businesses must become increasingly aware of such measures in jurisdictions where they do business.
+These laws typically cover all users in a given region, so even if your company doesn’t operate there, it will be on the hook for any user data it collects from IP addresses in that location.

 Being aware of the rules and how strict they might be is essential to avoiding hefty fines.